microsoft/playwright.dev/docs/api/class-browsercontext.md

 `);
 ```

-## browserContext.exposeFunction(name, playwrightFunction)
+## browserContext.exposeFunction(name, callback)
 - `name` <[string]> Name of the function on the window object.
-- `playwrightFunction` <[function]> Callback function that will be called in the Playwright's context.
+- `callback` <[function]> Callback function that will be called in the Playwright's context.
 - returns: <[Promise]>

 The method adds a function called `name` on the `window` object of every frame in every page in the context.
-When called, the function executes `playwrightFunction` and returns a [Promise] which resolves to the return value of `playwrightFunction`.
+When called, the function executes `callback` and returns a [Promise] which resolves to the return value of `callback`.

-If the `playwrightFunction` returns a [Promise], it will be awaited.
+If the `callback` returns a [Promise], it will be awaited.

-See [`page.exposeFunction(name, playwrightFunction)`](api/class-page.md#pageexposefunctionname-playwrightfunction) for page-only version.
+See [page.exposeFunction(name, callback)](api/class-page.md#pageexposefunctionname-callback) for page-only version.

 An example of adding an `md5` function to all pages in the context: